 - i.
-Maximize value to the District through land value proceeds (paid by Respondent to the District) and incremental property and sales taxes: - ii.
-Seek the least amount of subsidy (either through a reduction in fair market value or through other District or federal public financing tools) to fill anticipated financing and/or investment gaps in the Project's capital structure; and - iii.
-Provide District and particularly Ward 6 neighborhood-based businesses/business owners with opportunities to participate in the Project; evidence of the inclusion of such businesses shall be in the form of written confirmation from such neighborhood-based businesses/business owners which shall include the scope and details of said businesses' involvement in the Project.
+Commit to build to the highest density allowable on-site to maximize the development envelope in accordance with the Master Plan: - ii.
+Maximize value to the District through land value proceeds (paid by Respondent to the District) and incremental property and sales taxes; - iii.
+Respondent should not seek any District subsidy or seeks the least amount of subsidy (either through a reduction in fair market value or through other District or federal public financing tools) to fill anticipated financing and/or investment gaps in the project's capital structure; and - iv.
+Provide District and Ward 8 residents and businesses with opportunities to participate in the project.
+(Evidence of the inclusion of such businesses shall be in the form of written confirmation from such neighborhood-based businesses which shall include the scope and details of the said businesses' involvement in the project.)